srija-shenkeshi/interview-prep/README.md

 Private constructor: It will prevent to instantiate the Singleton class from outside the class.

 Static factory method: This provides the global point of access to the Singleton object and returns the instance to the caller.

+public class Singleton {
+    // Eagerly created instance of Singleton
+    private static final Singleton instance = new Singleton();

+    // Private constructor prevents instantiation from other classes private Singleton() {}

+    // Public method to provide access to the instance public static Singleton getInstance() {
+        return instance;
+    }
+}

+## Interfaces Diamond problem Multiple inheritance

+ Resolving the conflict by overriding the start method
+    @Override
+    public void start() {
+        // We can choose to call one of the default methods explicitly Vehicle.super.start();
 +